National Preparedness Month: Financially preparing for an emergency

-When you view extra cash as an opportunity to spend on things you don’t need, you’ll never get anywhere.
-Work bonuses, tax refunds, and winnings are all great ways to give your savings a boost.
+You'll never get anywhere when you view extra cash as an opportunity to spend on things you don’t need.
+Work bonuses, tax refunds, and winnings are great ways to boost your savings.
 If you go on a shopping spree, it’ll be gone right away.
-But if you save, it’ll be there when times get hard, and can even help you meet the goals you have for the future.
+But if you save, it’ll be there when times get hard and can even help you meet the goals you have for the future.

 Build your credit

 Having an emergency fund to use when things go south is ideal, but the reality is there may be times when you have no other option but to turn to credit.
 In this scenario, you’ll want to be sure you have credit available.